Feeling Lonely

 Successful escape from loneliness doesn’t depend on better friends, closer intimacy, or refined conversational skills; although these may help.
 Success is achieved through small progressions, managing intense emotions that self-perpetuate the fears by disrupting connections, and enhancing feelings of loneliness.

-We can’t easily ban deeply engrained feeling reactions.
+We can’t easily ban deeply ingrained feeling reactions.
 They are ours, part of our psychological heritage from childhood; and we must own them.
 We can’t expect the world to change; friends tire of constant outburst and lack of spontaneity, requiring additional work to constant measure their words and actions to not incite another insecure episode of anger or depressed withdrawal.

 Caring friends will not abandon us; but may set boundaries to limit the emotional toll our neediness extracts, this in turn may ignite further insecurities.
 The change we need comes from within.
 Simple awareness begins the process.
 Instead of blindly marching to the powerful firing of neurons, attempts at manipulating others, and suffering repeated losses, we must see the hurtful cycle in motion and intervene.